facebookarchive/marketing-data-file-uploader/README.md

 3. For each line read, columns are normalized and hashed for upload.
 4. Collect normalized and hashed data into batches (per batch size configured.
 Default: 500)
 5. POST each batch to the API endpoint
+6. *How the binary is built*: Binary file containing node runtime is built using an open source utility called [nexe](https://github.com/nexe/nexe).

 ## How to use OCAFU